fusterma/JUAS2024B/README.md

 In order to be ready for the workshop please follow the [instructions](./installation_guide.md) **before coming** to JUAS to **prepare yourself** and **your laptop** for the course.

+Then, for the workshop we will ask you to download the last version of this repository where you will find the material for the course.